 4.2 Migrating a PostgreSQL Database To a Non-PostgreSQL Database

 The source database is a PostgreSQL database with the downloaded database from the Mendix cloud.
-The target non-PostgreSQL database should be completely empty, i.e. it should not contain any tables.
+The target non-PostgreSQL database should be completely empty, as in, it should not contain any tables.
 In the Mendix project the active configuration in Settings should point to the target database, and you should add the Custom configuration settings for the source PostgreSQL database as explained above in the overview.

 Having configured the Mendix project, just run the application locally and it will automatically migrate the database schema and all the data from the source database to the target database.
 You should always validate it first by viewing the application in a browser.